JasperTecHK/bad-apple/README.md

 The main functions will be listed here.

 ## play_video()
-Reads the files from the previously generated ASCII .txt files and prints it out onto the console.
+Reads the frames from memory and prints it out onto the console.

 ## progress_bar(current, total, barLength=25)
 A simple progress bar function that generates the status of both frame extraction and ASCII frame generation.